-Uvac Canyon and its meanders.
-The truly unique and magnificent destination of southwestern Serbia where more and more visitors come.
-Untouched nature, caves, lakes, endemic plant species and the last refuge of almost extinct birds - griffon vulture, are just some of the things you can see during a visit to this natural reserve.
+Uvac canyon and its meanders.
+A truly unique and magnificent destination of southwestern Serbia, where more and more visitors are coming.
+Unspoiled nature, caves, lakes, endemic species of plants and the last refuge of almost extinct birds - the griffon vulture, are just some of the things you can see during a visit to the reserve.

 It is the natural good of exceptional importance and under the protection of the Serbian state since 1971.

 1) In the Uvac canyon is nesting griffon vulture.
 A species of the eagle that named also as "the heavenly king" because of an imposing size.
 They almost died out in the area two decades ago.

 Today there are about 500 eagles in the canyon.
 They nest on the steep and rocky edges of the canyon.
 Most of them are in the nest between 10 am and 5 pm.

 Just like what the story Griffon vulture – love and devotion in the Uvac canyon, is saying, the griffon vulture is unique in many ways.

 It is the largest bird in Serbia with a wingspan of about 3 m and an average weight of 7-8 kg, and it can reach 11 kg.

 They can live up to 30 years, and they are monogamous – with one partner, remain for the rest of their lives.
 When a partner dies, they do not look for a new one.

 Griffon vultures are fully matured at 5 years.
 The female bird carries only one egg, at the end of January or early February, and both parents are lying on it for 54-56 days.
 They breed on limestone rocks in group-shaped formed colonies.
 Couples very rarely live isolated.
 The youngster bird stays in the nest before the first flight for 4 months.

 The role of griffon vulture is irreplaceable in the ecosystem chain - it is exclusively fed to dead animals, which prevents the spread of infection and thus makes natural recycling.